jundalisay/superb/content/en/research/constitutions/br/title-03/chapter-05.md

 e) the application of the minimum required amount of the revenues resulting from state taxes, including revenues originating from transfers, to the maintenance and development of education and to health actions and public services.

 Article 35.
-The state shall not intervene in its municipalities, neither the Union in the municipalities located in a federal territory, except when: (CA No. 29, 2000)
+The state shall not intervene in its municipalities, neither the Union in the municipalities located in a federal territory, except when:
 1. the funded debt is not paid for two consecutive years, without reasons of force majeure;
-2.  the due accounts are not rendered, in the manner prescribed by law;
+2.  the due accounts are not rendered, in the manner prescribed by law
 3.   the minimum required amount of the municipal revenues has not been applied to the maintenance and development of education and to health actions and public services;
 4. the Court of Justice grants a petition to ensure observance of the principles indicated in the state Constitution or to provide for the enforcement of the law, judicial order or decision.

 Article 36.
-2004)
-The issuance of a decree of intervention shall depend: (CA No. 45,
+The issuance of a decree of intervention shall depend:

 1. on a request from the coerced or impeded Legislative or Executive Power, or on a requisition from the Supreme Federal Court, if the coercion is exercised against the Judicial Power, in the case of article 34, IV;
 2.  in case of disobedience to a judicial order or decision, on a requisition from the Supreme Federal Court, the Superior Court of Justice or the Superior Electoral Court;
-42
 3.   on the granting of a petition from the Attorney-General of the Republic by the Supreme Federal Court, in the case of article 34, VII, and in the case of refusal to enforce a federal law;
-4. (Revoked).

 Paragraph 1.
 The decree of intervention, which shall specify the extent, the period and the conditions of enforcement and which, if pertinent, shall appoint the intervenor, shall be submitted to the National Congress or the State Legislative Assembly for consideration, within twenty-four hours.

 Paragraph 2.
 If the National Congress or the Legislative Assembly are not in session, a special session shall be called within the same twenty-four hours.

 Paragraph 3.
 In the case of article 34, VI and VII, or article 35, IV, when the consideration by the National Congress or the Legislative Assembly may be waived, the decree shall be limited to suspending the enforcement of the impugned act, if such measure suffices to restore normality.

 Paragraph 4.
 Upon cessation of the reasons that caused the intervention, the authorities removed from their offices shall return to them, unless there is some legal impediment.

-CHAPTER VII
-Public Administration
+CHAPTER 7: Public Administration

-SECTION I
-General Provisions
+Section 1: General Provisions

 Article 37.
-The governmental entities and entities owned by the Government in any of the powers of the Union, the states, the Federal District and the Municipalities shall obey the principles of lawfulness, impersonality, morality, publicity, and efficiency, and also the following: (CA No. 19, 1998; CA No. 20, 1998; CA No. 41, 2003; CA No. 42, 2003; CA No. 47, 2005)
+The governmental entities and entities owned by the Government in any of the powers of the Union, the states, the Federal District and the Municipalities shall obey the principles of lawfulness, impersonality, morality, publicity, and efficiency, and also the following:

 1. public offices, positions and functions are accessible to all Brazilians who meet the requirements established by law, as well as to foreigners, under the terms of the law;
 2.  investiture in a public office or position depends on previously passing an entrance examination consisting of tests or tests and presentation of academic and professional credentials, according to the nature and the complexity of the office or position, as provided by law, except for appointment to a commission office declared by law as being of free appointment and discharge;
-3.   the period of validity of a public entrance examination shall be up to two years, extendable once for a like period of time;
+3.   the period of validity of a public entrance examination shall be up to 2 years, extendable once for a like period of time
-4. during the unextendable period established in the public call notice, a person who has passed a public entrance examination of tests, or of tests and presentation of academic and professional credentials, shall be called with priority over newly approved applicants, to take an office or position in the career;
+4. during the unextendable period established in the public call notice, a person who has passed a public entra nce examination of tests, or of tests and presentation of academic and professional credentials, shall be called with priority over newly approved applicants, to take an office or position in the career

-435. positions of trust, exercised exclusively by public employees holding an effective post, and commission offices, to be exercised by career employees in the cases, under the conditions and within the minimum percentages established in law, are reserved exclusively for the duties of directors, chiefs of staff, and assistants;
+5. positions of trust, exercised exclusively by public employees holding an effective post, and commission offices, to be exercised by career employees in the cases, under the conditions and within the minimum percentages established in law, are reserved exclusively for the duties of directors, chiefs of staff, and assistants
 6.  the right to free union association is guaranteed to civil servants;
 7.   the right to strike shall be exercised in the manner and within the limits defined by a specific law;